Advice on a range of issues such as regulatory standards and houses in multiple occupation (HMO).

 Buying a property to let as an HMO

 You will need planning permission for all new Houses of Multiple Occupation in Hatfield.
-Please visit our planning section for further information.
+Please visit our planning section for further information on the Hatfield Article 4 Directive and the Welwyn Garden City Estate Management Scheme (EMS).

 Further advice and guidance for landlords and letting agents